alexej-sankov-dev/informatik-projekt/README.md

 Directories:
 - datenbank - Express.js Database
 - get-cities-data: scripts which where used to parse the data in a unique format
-- higher-lower-game-cities: Main React.js & Redux.js application
+- higher-lower-game-cities: Main React.js & Redux.js application with OAuth implementation
-- html-design: mockup design which was integrated into the main appplication during the proccess
-- media: media files